-City of Parramatta Council has started an exciting project to renew the Arthur Phillip Park Master Plan previously prepared in 2000.
+Council is renewing the Arthur Phillip Park Master Plan previously prepared in 2000.
 The updated Master Plan will provide guidance to Council over the next 10-15 years on improvements needed and what the community want to see in the park.

-Your feedback is critical to renewing the Master Plan and you are invited to provide feedback across two consultation phases:
+Your feedback is critical to renewing the Master Plan and you are invited to provide feedback across three consultation phases: